Vampire Diaries' Claire Holt Engaged to Andrew Joblon

 The Originals star Claire Holt took to Instagram on Sunday to announce her engagement to Andrew Joblon.

-The big news comes just a little over seven months after her ex-husband, Matthew Kaplan, filed for divorce from the actress on April 27, 2017, one day before the couple's one-year wedding anniversary.
+The big news comes just a little over seven months after her ex-husband, TV producer Matthew Kaplan, filed for divorce from the actress on April 27, 2017, one day before the couple's one-year wedding anniversary.

 Despite the split (both cited irreconcilable differences), it appears as if the actress has moved on with the real estate executive, posting a photo of the two kissing and showing off the ring.